-- Six points are earned when >90% of the canopy of existing trees and shrubs is retained and protected. - Five points are earned when ≥75% to ≤90% of the canopy of existing trees and shrubs is retained and protected. - Four points are earned when ≥50% to <75% of the canopy of existing trees and shrubs is retained and protected. - No points are earned when <50% of the canopy of existing trees and shrubs is retained and protected. - Not applicable where the site has no existing trees or shrubs or where existing plants do not qualify for calculation of canopy coverage, such as those that are invasive or in poor health.
+7.3.3 TREE AND SHRUB PRESERVATION 7.3.3.1 Non-invasive existing trees and woody shrubs are retained and protected during construction.
+Maximum = 6 points or N/A A certified arborist, a landscape architect, or a certified professional landscape designer provides plans and specifications that are used by the general contractor or construction manager to protect retained trees and shrubs from disturbance and soil compaction.
+Six points are earned when >90% of the canopy of existing trees and shrubs is retained and protected.
+Five points are earned when ≥75% to ≤90% of the canopy of existing trees and shrubs is retained and protected.
+Assessment Guidance: Base Calculations on the area of canopy coverage provided by trees and shrubs prior to clearing and construction activity.
+Four points are earned when ≥50% to <75% of the canopy of existing trees and shrubs is retained and protected.
+Calculations exclude plants that will be removed because they are unhealthy, invasive or otherwise inappropriate for site conditions (e.g., have water, soil, light, or other requirements that are inconsistent with the site).
+No points are earned when <50% of the canopy of existing trees and shrubs is retained and protected.
+Not applicable where the site has no existing trees or shrubs or If an area is covered by overlapping layers of plants, it is not counted multiple times, (i.e., the maximum canopy coverage for any site is 100%). where existing plants do not qualify for calculation of canopy coverage, such as those that are invasive or in poor health.

-7.3.4 MITIGATING HEAT ISLAND EFFECT

-7.3.4.1 Roof: The building has a vegetated roof, is shaded during summer months, AND/OR has a roof with a high Solar Reflectance Index (SRI) as prescribed based on the slope of the roof.
+7.3.4 MITIGATING HEAT ISLAND EFFECT 7.3.4.1 Roof: The building has a vegetated roof, is shaded during summer months, AND/OR has a roof with a high Solar Reflectance Maximum = 6 points or N/A Index (SRI) as prescribed based on the slope of the roof.
+The following number of points may be earned when using one or more of the listed heat island mitigation strategies on the roof:

-Where used to comply, shading trees are to be existing, non-invasive plants that are retained on site or newly, non-invasive planted trees that will provide shade within 10 years.
+Where used to comply, shading trees are to be existing, noninvasive plants that are retained on site or newly, non-invasive planted trees that will provide shade within 10 years.